Journey to the Okavango Delta

 - What kinds of sounds does this animal make?

-Come up with your own questions, too!
-You can research your animals online or in your school or local library.
+You can come up with your own questions, too!
+You can research your animals online or in a library.
 Ask a parent or educator to help if you have any questions.

 Here are two suggestions for how you can write up your research findings:

 - Pretend you are writing a field guide to the animals of the Okavango Delta.
-For each of your three animals, write a one-page description of the animal – include what the animal looks like, what it eats, how it behaves, and anything else that you think is interesting about the animal.
+For each of your three animals, write a one-page description that includes what the animal looks like, what it eats, how it behaves, and anything else that you think is interesting about the animal.

 - Alternatively, write a creative poem or story that features the three animals you chose as characters.
 Perhaps your animals are on an adventure, exploring their habitat.
-Or perhaps write a tale about a prey species escaping from a predator.
+Or you could write a story about a prey species escaping from a predator.

 2. Art project

 Select 3-5 animals from the list above.
-Look them up online or in your local library so you can see what they look like.
+Look them up online or in your local library to see what they look like.
 Then create an awesome wetland scene featuring your animals.
 You could draw, paint, or make a diorama.

 Suggestion: Combine the research and art projects – create a colorful poster to share with friends, family, or classmates!